 - ½ pound small new potatoes cut in half

-- 1 bunch asparagus tough ends trimmed and chopped
+- 1 bunch asparagus tough ends trimmed and chopped (about 1 pound)

 - ¼ cup lemon juice

 - 1 small head escarole chopped (about 4 cups)